Kavyagandhi23/Wine-Quality---ML-Project-with-MLFlow/README.md

 9. Update app.py

 **template.py** file to create files and folders using Python script. __init__.py is initialized to make the local package and import the objects.
- * .github folder is created to deploy the CI?CD Pipeline.
+ * .github folder is created to deploy the CI/CD Pipeline.
 As the .github folder can't commit without having a file, therefore .gitkeep file is created within it.
  * config.yaml/config - to make all the configurations related to this project.
  * requirements.txt - install required libraries for this project.
      * python-box to make all the configuration tasks easy to organize and neatly write code.